itesla/ipsl/README.md

 ## Contributing:
 Contributions to the library are welcome and can be submitted in the form of pull requests to this repository.

 Please consult the [contribution guidelines](http://openipsl.readthedocs.io/en/latest/community/contributing.html).
-More information about our contributors can be found over [here](http://openipsl.readthedocs.io/en/latest/community/community-home.html).
+More information about our contributors can be found when the library is loaded into a Modelica-compliant software.
+The information is located within the User's Guide package, in the Contact page.

 Individual contributors should read, accept and virtually sign the [Individual Contributor License Agreement](https://github.com/OpenIPSL/OpenIPSL/tree/master/OpenIPSL/Resources/legal/cla-individual.md) for contributions to be included in the OpenIPSL.
 Contributions submitted by entities need to have the [Entity Contributor License Agreement](https://github.com/OpenIPSL/OpenIPSL/tree/master/OpenIPSL/Resources/legal/cla-individual.md) read, accepted and virtually signed.
 If you have any questions, please don't hesitate to contact us.